marvel-nccr/quantum-mobile/docs/developers/build-vagrant.md

 ## Create the Virtual Machine

 :::{tip}
-The `.github/workflows/build.yml` file contains tested steps for the full build process on GitHub Actions.
+Building the Desktop Edition is tested on GitHub Actions on every commit to the repository.
+For the tested steps see the `.github/workflows/build.yml` file.
 :::

 First clone the repository: